Skip to content

 Create a Customer Rate Card

-Option 1: Build from Provider Card This is the preferred method and requires you to select a Provider Rate Card in Properties > Basic.
+i.
+Build from Provider Card: This is the preferred method and requires you to select a Provider Rate Card in Properties Basic.

-Option 2: Bulk Upload The final method for configuring a Customer Rate Card is to import/upload it:
+c.
+Bulk Upload: The preferred method for adding a Rate Card is to import/upload it:

-3. Right-click the first row of data (not headers) and select Set Start Row.
+3. Right-click on the first row of data and select Set Start Row.

 4. Right-click and map the columns.
 It's important to map all fields based on the Rate Card columns.
 For example:

-6. Select Yes to make this active instantly.
+6. Select whether to make this active instantly.

 Configure the Customer Rate Card